 Highlighting Activity Relationships

-Click “Apply” button and see the newly added columns, Figure 6.
+Click the “Apply” button and see the newly added columns, Figure 6.

-When we se OK all activities that have either a SS predecessor or successor are highlighted in blue, Figure 9.
+When we see OK all activities that have either a SS predecessor or successor are highlighted in blue, Figure 9.

 Project schedules are communication tools in project management.
-Resource allocations are planned, mobilization plans are created, budgets are prepared and project management meetings are assembled in the light of information exist in the schedules.
+Resource allocations are planned, mobilization plans are created, budgets are prepared and project management meetings are assembled in the light of information exists in the schedules.
 Primavera P6 provides four types of relationships to model the sequence of the activities.
 If the activity relationships represent the project execution methods correctly, the critical path of the project will be correct.
-By the help of Primavera P6 relationships , it is easier to model the workschedule and network diagrams.
+In this article, we discussed how to link activities in Primavera P6.
+With the help of Oracle Primavera P6 relationships, it is easier to model the work schedule and network diagrams.